Source code for core.directives

 import os.path

-from dectate import Action, Query
+from dectate import Action, Query, convert_dotted_name # type:ignore[attr-defined]

 from itertools import count